locki-io/blender-extension/README.md

 Feedback, bug reports, and contributions are highly appreciated.
 Feel free to open issues or submit pull requests.

-# Inspirations from creators

-Thanks for the inspiration from CGpython, Erindale and Khamurai to bring Geometry nodes to our knowledge and passion!

 ---

 Embark on a transformative design journey with MultiversX Blender Addon!

+# Inspirations from creators

+Thanks for the inspiration from [CGpython](https://github.com/VictorStepanov): for having a structured approach of the python capabilities of Blender and its combination of use with geometry nodes.
+[Erindale](https://github.com/Erindale) : The usage from svershok addon to blender geometry nodes [Khamurai](https://www.patreon.com/khamurai) for his tentable inspiring video.

+They brought Geometry nodes to our knowledge and passion!

-## License
+## GNU General Public License version 3 (GPLv3)

-GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007
+The GNU General Public License version 3 (GPLv3) is a free software license that ensures the freedom for users to run, study, share, and modify the software licensed under it.
+Here are its key provisions:

+- **Freedom to Use**: Users can run the software for any purpose.
+- **Freedom to Study and Modify**: Users have access to the source code and can modify it.
+- **Freedom to Share**: Users can redistribute the software and their modifications.
+- **Copyleft**: If users distribute modified versions of the software, they must also license their changes under the GPLv3.
+This principle ensures that derivative works remain free.
+- **Protection Against Software Patent Claims**: The license provides safeguards against potential patent litigation.
+- **Compatibility**: It addresses compatibility concerns with other licenses.
+- **Tivoization**: GPLv3 contains measures against "tivoization", where hardware restrictions might prevent users from running modified versions of the software on their devices.

+The license's intention is to guarantee users the freedom to share and change all versions of a program, ensuring it remains free software for all its users.